Brimming with gannets, dolphins, lobster and fish against dazzling beach backdrops, Lamberts Bay is one in a million.

 Named after the British Navy’s Admiral Lambert who surveyed the bay between 1826 and 1840, the town was officially established when Mr Stephan bought the commercial buildings in 1887 and built a hotel the following year.
 When the first crayfish factory was opened by Mr Lindström in 1918, the price was 1/6 and 2/6 per 100 crayfish!

-Since 2002, the annual Kreeffees in March/April had been a highlight for many up and down the West Coast, but sadly it was cancelled in 2017 when SASSI placed West Coast Crayfish on the red list.
+Since 2002, the annual Kreeffees in March/April has been a highlight for many up and down the West Coast.

 Open-air restaurants abound – five in total – each presenting its own inimitable spirit and nosh.